tz-earl/tz-earl.github.io/_posts/2021-03-14-running-flask-in-docker-container.md

 4)  **Run Espresso**.
 Run the app.
 At this point all of the setup has been done by the underlying images previously built.
 This image creates user `earl` and runs the container as that user.
 Otherwise, the container by default runs as `root`, which is considered a security risk.
-The dockerfile entrypoint command runs flask upon creation of the container.
+The dockerfile entrypoint command invokes flask upon creation of the container.

-Note that the host is specified as 0.0.0.0 which means any host for the originator of requests for Flask to handle, as long as the request uses port 5000.
-Otherwise, the value defaults to 127.0.0.1 which is localhost, i.e. the container itself.
+Note that the host for the url request is specified as 0.0.0.0 which means any host for  Flask to respond to as long as the request uses port 5000.
+Otherwise, the host value defaults to 127.0.0.1 which is localhost, i.e. the container itself.
 This does not work because requests originate from outside the container.

-Specifying any host is not a security risk since the container is "enclosed" by a host system and can only be accessed through requests forwarded by its host.
+Specifying any url host is not a security risk since the container is enclosed by a real (host) system and can only be accessed through requests forwarded by it.

-Port 5000 is the default for Flask but this flask command makes it explicit.
+Port 5000 is the default for Flask but this invocation of flask makes the port number explicit.

 ~~~~~
 # Use this dockerfile to build image espresso-run